 In any case, even when prospects do pick up, they are often not interested or don’t have time to talk.
 Skilled salesmen know how to respond to these common objections – but they also know when to drop the prospects and avoid being seen as pushy.
 By doing that, they are also taking care of your brand reputation, which is especially important in B2B sales.

-Keep information updated in CRM
+Keep information updated in the CRM

 One of the basic, yet essential instructions that business development representatives get in sales outsourcing is to keep the information in their CRM updated.
 At the end, the effectiveness of sales also depends on the smoothness of the sales process.

-If there are more people working on the same account, they need to know of each other actions in order to negotiate effectively.
+If there are more people working on the same account, they need to know of each others actions in order to negotiate effectively.
 Even the information on prospects that are not fit at the moment needs to be properly filled so someone else can pick it up later and check if anything has changed.

 Therefore, sales outsourcing specialists know that keeping a good CRM hygiene is essential to effective sales.